History of the nude in art: Vanguardism

 Óscar Domínguez made automatic associations of objects, where figures elongate and acquire a gelatinous consistency, combining humor and desire as motors of human activity.
 In The electro-sexual sewing machine (1935) he shows a dreamlike delirium where the sexual component is combined with the mechanicity of the industrial era, through a naked woman's body lying face down, with a carnivorous plant devouring her feet and a stream of blood falling on her back through a funnel coming from a bull's head.
 It is a representation of sadistic eroticism, where sex is mixed with death.
 The bull represents the primitive, the struggle between life and death, while the machine represents the rational, the triumph of man's will over the surrounding environment.

 Other surrealists who practiced the nude were: Max Ernst, who used to work in collage because of his Dadaist training, and who showed a great interest in irrationality and art made by the insane: The Great Lover (1926), Young Nudes (1926), Attirement of the Bride (1940); and André Masson, interested in the automatic way (free association of ideas), with a gesturalist, aggressive work, with interest in sadomasochism: Mathematical Nude (1928), influenced by Miró.

 Reclining Figure (1951), by Henry Moore, Fitzwilliam Museum, Cambridge.

 In sculpture, Constantin Brâncuşi carried out a process of reduction of the human figure towards the strictest simplicity, close to abstraction (Sleeping Muse, 1911).
 Alberto Giacometti followed in his wake, with figures reduced to simple filaments, which he called "transparent constructions", very elongated and emaciated, showing the isolation of man: Standing Nude (1953), Tall Woman (1960).
 Hans Bellmer practiced a sadomasochistic eroticism, with articulated mannequins in various postures, such as The Doll (1934).
-Henry Moore was inspired by the human body in many of his works, which involve an abstraction of form where the body is outlined in simple, dynamic, undulating lines that suggest rather than describe the basic shape of the body.
+Henry Moore was inspired by the human body in many of his works, which feature an abstraction of form in which the body is outlined by simple, dynamic, undulating lines that suggest rather than describe its basic shape.
 Some of his works, such as Lying Figure (1938) and Reclining Figure (1951), are vaguely reminiscent of Parthenon figures such as Ilyissus and Dionysus, but schematized into elongated, flowing forms with meandering lines that evoke the erosion of the sea on a rock.